Concept - Configuration

 • The set section defines the configuration sets that will be found and read:

-• finder: the finder to use to find an URI a proper reader can read and provide a configuration set
+• finder: the finder to use to find a URI that a proper reader can read and return a configuration set

 • scope: the comma-separated list of scopes for which this configuration set is intended